|

 and around Finschafen, Lae, the Ramu and Markham Valleys and Madang

-Division.
+alongside the 7th Division.
 Was later moved to Borneo and saw more action against the

 Japanese until the end of the War.
 The photo on the left is of a 9th.